smttsp/last_chance_adoption/docs/forms-templates/feline-adoption-request.md

 - If renting, confirmation that pets are allowed
 - If renting, landlord permission verification
 - Landlord contact information
-- Understanding that Last Chance cats are strictly indoor cats
+- Understanding that Last Chance Animal Rescue cats are strictly indoor cats
 - Readiness for acclimating a new cat
 - Knowledge about declawing and agreement not to declaw
 - Expected acclimation time